JamesNK/BookOfDotNetOSS/nuget.md

 **✓ CONSIDER** using the `LICENSE` file in source control as the `LicenseUrl`, e.g. https://github.com/JamesNK/Newtonsoft.Json/blob/master/LICENSE.md

 **✓ DO** use a HTTPS href to your package icon.

-Sites like nuget.org run with HTTPS and displaying a non-HTTPS image will create a mixed content warning.
+> Sites like nuget.org run with HTTPS enabled and displaying a non-HTTPS image will create a mixed content warning.

 **✓ DO** use a package icon image that is 64x64 and has a transparent background for best viewing results.